Mario Party 5: Gameplay

-Development
+Development and release

-Like its predecessors, Mario Party 5 was published by Nintendo and developed by Hudson Soft.
+Mario Party 5 was developed by Hudson Soft and published by Nintendo for the GameCube.
 Nintendo first unveiled the game at the E3 conference in 2003, where eight mini-games were available in a playable demonstration.
-A demo of the game was released via a special edition bonus disc packaged with Mario Kart: Double Dash (2003).
-Following the game's release, Nintendo announced Mario Party 5 as a "Player's Choice" title, which is a label for Nintendo titles that had sold more than one million copies to be sold at a bargain price.
+An unspecified release date in 2003 was also publicized.
+Other details included that new characters would be introduced, there would be more minigames than its predecessor, and duel minigames would return.
+A demo of the game was released in North America via a special edition bonus disc packaged with Mario Kart: Double Dash (2003).
+Mario Party 5 was released on November 11, 2003, in the North America, November 28 in Japan, and December 5 in Europe.
+Following the release, Nintendo announced Mario Party 5 as a "Player's Choice" title, which is a label for Nintendo titles that had sold more than one million copies to be sold at a bargain price.